shaileshkaliya/Shailesh-s-Portfolio/README.md

 This is my portfolio showing digital space to get a glimpse of my journey, skills, and projects.
 3D models used in it give a mesmerizing looks to my portfolio.

-CourseConnect is a powerful course recommendation system built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, along with machine learning and deep learning models powered by FastAPI.
-This project aims to provide users with personalized course recommendations based on their skills, preferences, and learning patterns.
-Whether you're a student looking for the perfect course or an enthusiast eager to expand your knowledge, CourseConnect is your gateway to an enriched learning experience.

 -  ## Screenshots
 - ![Example Image](Screenshots/portfolio1.png)